-If Not Using Mantel
+Minimum Noncombustible Material Clearances If Not Using Mantel

-Note: If using a mantel, proceed to If Using Mantel.
-If not using a mantel, follow the information below.
+Note: If using a mantel proceed to If Using Mantel.
+If not using a mantel, follow the information on this page.

 You must have noncombustible material(s) above the fireplace opening.
-Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2" thick.
+Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2 inch thick.
 With sheet metal, you must have noncombustible material behind it.
-Noncombustible material must extend at least 12" up (for all models).
+Noncombustible material must extend at least 8" up (for all models).
+If noncombustible material is less than 12", you must install the fireplace hood accessory (for all models).
 See Figure 5 for minimum clearances.

-Noncombustible Material Distance (A) Requirements for Safe Installation 12" or more Noncombustible material OK.
+Noncombustible Material Distance (A) Requirements for Safe Installation 12" or more Noncombustible material okay.
 Between 8" and 12" Install fireplace hood accessory (GA6050 or GA6053).
 Less than 8" Noncombustible material must be extended to at least 8".
 See Between 8" and 12" , above.
-If you cannot extend material, you must operate heater with flue damper open and damper clamp installed.
+If you cannot extend material, you must operate heater with flue damper open.